canada-ca/dmarc-report-api/README.md

 ([Français](#api-de-rapport-dmarc))

 ## DMARC Report API
-The Tracker API is exclusively focused on serving data, rather than HTML.
+The DMARC Report API is exclusively focused on serving data, rather than HTML.
 It is a GraphQL API, chosen because of its composability, legibility and for the way it [enables both security and security automation](https://www.youtube.com/watch?v=gqvyCdyp3Nw).
 It is built with the [Express webserver](https://expressjs.com/) using the [apollo-server-express middleware](https://github.com/apollographql/apollo-server/tree/main/packages/apollo-server-express), and follows the [Relay specifications for pagination](https://relay.dev/graphql/connections.htm).

 #### Installing Dependencies